Black Friday and Cyber Monday are almost upon us as shoppers are poised with credit cards and ready to bag a bargain.

 What is Black Friday?

-Black Friday always falls the day after the American holiday of Thanksgiving (the fourth Thursday in November) and is regarded as the beginning of the Christmas shopping season in the United States.
+Black Friday always falls the day after the American holiday of Thanksgiving (the fourth Thursday in November).
+It's regarded as the beginning of the Christmas shopping season in the United States, because US retailers traditionally experienced a big surge in people starting their Christmas shopping then.

 What is Cyber Monday?